Training and Inference within 1 Second -- Tackle Cross-Sensor Degradation of Real-World Pansharpening with Efficient Residual Feature Tailoring: Experiments

 Our method specifically targets cross-sensor degradation in real-world pansharpening.
 Therefore we conduct evaluations in two cross-sensor cases: QB $\to$ GF2 and WV3 $\to$ WV2, which denotes models pretrained\footnote{Traditional and zero-shot methods do not require pretraining and can be directly applied in cross-sensor settings.} on data from the prior sensor and tested on data from the latter sensor.
 Quantitative results are reported in Table~\ref{tab:main_results}, while visual examples and corresponding HQNR maps are shown in Figure \ref{fig:visual}.

 The results show that most DL-based methods, excluding zero-shot ones, struggle to generalize across sensors.
 They sometimes even underperform traditional methods, especially in the QB $\to$ GF2 case.
-In contrast, our method significantly improves the cross-sensor generalization of backbone models.
-For instance, HQNR improves by 12.75\% for FusionNet and 11.75\% for U2Net in the QB $\to$ GF2 scenario, surpassing zero-shot methods that are typically the most generalizable.
-Our method not only sets a new SOTA in cross-sensor scenarios but also achieves SOTA performance in in-sensor settings (see supplementary materials).
+In contrast, our method significantly improves the cross-sensor generalization of backbone models, setting a new SOTA in cross-sensor scenarios.
+For instance, HQNR improves by 5.73\% for FusionNet and 11.75\% for U2Net in the QB $\to$ GF2 case, surpassing zero-shot methods which are typically the most generalizable.